muzairkhattak/object_centric_ovd_webpage/index.md

 ![tSNE_plots](docs/tSNE_plots.png)

-## Region Embeddings similarity matrices
+## Region Embeddings Similarity Matrices

 Plots of the Region Embeddings similarity matrices of COCO Novel categories by CLIP and our detector.